how to save the world with katharine hamnett

 The clothing industry is 90 per cent unsustainable, socially and environmentally.
 The millions of people who make our clothes and grow our cotton suffer human rights abuses.
 The entire planet is a victim of the fashion industry’s environmental devastation.
-There are only a few materials you can truly safely use – organic cotton, organic linen, organic wool and Tencel.
+There are only a few materials you can truly safely use — organic cotton, organic linen, organic wool, and Tencel.
 The rest are not environmentally friendly.

 One thing we hear very little about is the plight of the 100 million cotton farmers and their families.
 They are living in extreme poverty, often on the edge of starvation, with no access to schools for their children and no healthcare.
 They are frequently forced to buy deadly chemical pesticides.
 If they cannot afford them they are lent the money with extortionate interest rates; if they cannot afford to repay, because, for example, their crop fails due to a lack of rain, the lenders foreclose and they are forced to abandon their farms and then migrate to the cities or further north.
 There have been innumerable deaths from pesticide poisoning.
 250,000 farmers in India have committed suicide due to pesticide debt in the last five years.

-Cotton makes up 12 per cent of world’s agriculture and 99 per cent of that uses chemical pesticides and fertilisers which are destroying the environment and contributing to global warming.
+Cotton makes up 12 per cent of world’s agriculture and 99 per cent of that uses chemical pesticides and fertilizers which are destroying the environment and contributing to global warming.
 All cotton should be organic.
-Farmers then don’t have to spend money on pesticides and fertilisers.
+Farmers then don’t have to spend money on pesticides and fertilizers.
 They can get extra money for their cotton, allowing them to feed themselves, educate their children and afford healthcare.
 It is better for them, better for the planet, better for you.

 Why aren’t more brands converting to organic cotton?
 If they really care about sustainability they would.
 We need to fix the industry via legislation.
 But a lot of brands won’t support it as they make big profits from making clothing in countries with poor human rights laws.
-I am proposing new legislation that only allows goods into our economic blocks that is made to the same social, health and safety, labour laws, human rights and environmental standards as our economic block.
+I am proposing new legislation that only allows goods into our economic blocks that is made to the same social, health and safety, labour laws, human rights, and environmental standards as our economic block.

 Orsola de Castro of Fashion Revolution says: “Our wardrobes are part of the fashion supply chain.
 Every day our choices can make a positive difference.
 We need to collectively demand a fashion industry with more moderate production, more mindful consumption, fairly paid supply chain workers and our environment protected.”